Frequently Asked Questions

 Interviews generally take place from late December/early January through March.
 Students are accepted on a rolling basis and can expect to hear back regarding the results of their application within a month of their interview.

 If I am accepted, when are the deposit and payment deadlines?

-Due to the rolling acceptance process, deposit deadlines are set between two weeks to 30 days from acceptance in order for fellows to hold their spot as we continue to accept students.
+Due to the rolling acceptance process, deposit deadlines are set between two weeks to 30 days from acceptance.
+This allows fellows to hold their spot as we continue to accept students.
 The final payment is due in May.